Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Constantino Spas

-Importantly, in Mexico, we continue to focus on our capabilities, our returnable multi-serve presentations, which continues to achieve double-digit growth in this market.
-Moreover, we will continue to boost profitability through our magic price points in our expanding refillable presentations and digital capabilities.
+Importantly, in Mexico, we continue to focus on our capabilities of returnable multi-serve presentations, which continued to achieve double-digit growth in this market.
+Moreover, we will continue to boost profitability through our magic price points and are expanding refillable presentations and digital capabilities.

 For the coming months, we expect a sequential recovery, particularly in the second and third quarter, where we will cycle easier comparables.
-We are confident that we remain on the right path to continue protecting our margins while delivering top-line growth in a positive way.
+We're confident that we remain on the right path to continue protecting our margins while delivering top line growth in a positive way.

-In Central America, our volumes increased 19% in Guatemala, as John mentioned, and 3.6% in our Central American South territories.
-Growth in Nicaragua and Costa Rica was partially offset by a decline in Panama, that continues to be during the quarter very affected by lockdowns and the impact of COVID-19.
+In Central America, our volumes increased 19% in Guatemala, as John mentioned, and 3.6% in our Central America and South territories.
+Growth in Nicaragua and Costa Rica was partially offset by a decline in Panama and continued to be during the quarter very affected by markdowns and the impact of COVID-19.

-On the pricing front, our average price remained flat as revenue management initiatives were partially offset by the negative currency translation effect.
-From the translation over Central American currencies into Mexican pesos.
+On the pricing front, our average price remained flat, as the revenue management initiatives were partially offset by the negative currency translation effect from the translation of our Central American currencies into Mexican pesos.

-We were very encouraged by the solid top-line growth achieved in the region and we will continue to monitor lockdowns that are occurring in Panama as well as Costa Rica and Nicaragua, as they tend to offset our great performance in Guatemala recently in the past few months.
-Consequently, our quarterly revenues increased 1.8% in the Mexico and Central American Division and consolidate terms, despite a still challenging environment and volume contractions in Mexico, our operating income in the Mexico and Central American Division increased a solid 27% and our operating margin expanded by 330 basis points, while our operating cash flow expanded by 170 basis points.
-This expansion was driven mainly by our focus on driving cost savings and operating expense efficiencies, coupled with successful raw material hedging strategy
+We're very encouraged by the solid top line growth achieved in the region, and we will continue to monitor both of the lockdowns that are occurring in Panama, as well as Costa Rica and Nicaragua, as we tend to offset our great performance in Guatemala we’ve seen in the past few months.

+So, consequently, our quarterly revenues increased 1.8% in the Mexico and Central American division in consolidated terms.
+Despite a still challenging environment and volume contractions in Mexico, our operating income in the Mexico and Central American division increased a solid 27%, and our operating margin expanded by 330 basis points, while our operating cash flow expanded by 170 basis points.
+This expansion was driven mainly by our focus on driving cost savings and operating expense efficiencies, coupled with successful raw material hedging strategy.

 Now we move on to our South American division.
-Our 3.8 volume growth was driven mainly by volume increases in Brazil and Colombia, together with the outstanding volume increase of 20.9% in Argentina, while volumes in Uruguay reported a slight contraction.
-In addition, despite a much more restrictive environment and reinforced lockdowns in Brazil, we're able to continue delivering positive volumes and gaining market share.
+Our 3.8% volume growth was driven mainly by volume increases in Brazil and Colombia, together with an outstanding volume increase of 20.9% in Argentina, while volume in Uruguay has reported a slight contraction.
+In addition, despite a much more restrictive environment and reinforced lockdowns in Brazil, we were able to continue delivering positive volumes and gaining market share.

 Our revenue management initiatives and volume growth in this division were offset mainly by currency headwinds, driven primarily by 16.6% unfavorable translation effects from the Brazilian real.
-These headwinds coupled with unfavorable price mix effects, and a comparison base that included approximately 275 million Mexican pesos of tax reclaims in our other revenue line led by our top-line decline of 5.6% in South America, it would exclude the currency translation effects, our top-line would have increased 11% during the quarter.
+These headwinds, coupled with unfavorable price/mix effects and a comparison base that included approximately MXN 275 million of tax reclaims in our other revenue line, led by our top line decline of 5.6% in South America.
+If we’d exclude the currency translation effects, our top line would have increased 11% during the quarter.

-We continue working to improve our point-of-sale execution, enhance affordability and increase our low sugar offered to drive our top-line growth.
-Despite the volume growth in South America, our gross margin contracted 510 basis points, mainly driven by currency headwinds across our operations, coupled with unfavorable price mix dynamics.
-Our operating income for the division declined 33% by normalizing the extraordinary effect.
-However, by normalizing the extraordinary tax effects, our 455 million pesos that were included in the first quarter of 2020, our operating income would have declined 16.4%, mainly affected by these currency translations.
+We continue working to improve our point-of-sale execution, enhanced affordability and increase our low-sugar offer to drive our top line growth.
+Despite the growth in South America, our gross margin contracted 510 basis points, mainly driven by currency headwinds across our operations, coupled with unfavorable price/mix dynamics.
+Our operating income for the division declined 33% by normalizing the extraordinary effect -- however, by normalizing extraordinary tax effects of MXN455 million that were included in the first quarter of 2020.
+Our operating income would have declined 16.4%, mainly affected by these currency transaction effects.

-With regards to CapEx, we expect normalization of our investments as compared to the previous years.
-We have budgeted a ratio of 6.5% to revenues for the year, as we continue to focus on increasing our affordability capabilities across markets.
-Importantly, we'll take a very disciplined approach to CapEx using our cash control tower methodology to ensure a solid cash flow generation for the year.
+With regards to CapEx, we expect a normalization of our investments as compared to the previous year.
+We have budgeted a ratio of 6.5% to revenue for the year as we continue to focus on increasing our affordability capabilities across markets.
+Importantly, we will take a very disciplined approach to CapEx using our cash control tower methodology to ensure solid cash flow generation for the year.

 And with that, I will hand now the call back to John for his final remarks.
 Thank you very much.